Ashod/Now-Reading-Redux/readme.txt

 Please find the original Now Reading Relaoded readme with the changelog in the readme.old file.

+= Why does NRR on your website (blog.ashodnakashian.com) look different from mine? =

+What the plugin ends up looking like is controlled mainly by two things: templates and CSS.

+The templates folder contain a single php file for each page or element on the screen, with the exception of 'shelf.php' which renders the actual book shelves (starting with v6.5).
+With a little PHP and HTML knowledge it's relatively easy to customize these files to fit your needs.
+However, before doing that I urge you to look into the CSS and make the most of it, failing that, consider making a suggestion on the plugin homepage and everyone may benefit from your suggestion in an upcoming version.

+The second method to control the look and style of NRR is via the CSS script.
+Starting with version 6.5 library, search and sidebar allow you to write a custom CSS script in the options page.
+The plugin is highly customizable if you know your CSS.
+For example, lists are rendered in a table-style (images only) using CSS.

+= I just updated to the latest version and some stuff got messed up.
+What's up with that? =

+With new versions new options are added for ease of use and flexibility.
+Every effort is done to keep backwards compatibility, however, in some cases this isn't possible.
+It's also desirable to cleanup and refactor old options.

+To avoid problems and surprises, please revisit the NRR options page after every update.
+Check your old options and learn about the new ones.
+Sometimes default values aren't set correctly and therefore PHP defaults are effective.
+This sets some values to false and texts to blank.

 = Is searching for books broken? =

 If you get a warning such as "URL file-access is disabled in the server configuration" then you need to edit your PHP.ini file.
 Searching relies on PHP's file_get_contents() function.
 This function is subject to security permissions.
 Specifically, allow_url_fopen must be set to 'on' in PHP.ini (which is the default).
 More information [here](http://phpsec.org/projects/phpsecinfo/tests/allow_url_fopen.html), [file_get_contents's reference](http://www.php.net/manual/en/function.file-get-contents.php) and [allow_url_fopen's reference](http://php.net/manual/en/filesystem.configuration.php).

+= How can I change the number of items shown in the sidebar? =

+Starting with version 6.5 there is an option that controls the maximum number of books shown for each shelf.

+To customize older version, you'll have to change the query string in the section in question.
+Under the section heading in question, find the following line (exact values may be different):
+	<?php if (have_books('status=unread&orderby=random&num=3')) : ?>

+This is a PHP function call (named have_books) and the string between the quotes is the query string.
+To change the number of items returned by this call simply add "&num=4" (without the double quotes.)
+Here I chose to return 4 items, but you can set it to any number.
+If you set it to -1 you'll get all!

+Here is how you may set it to return 7 finished books: have_books('status=read&orderby=finished&order=desc&num=7')

 == Screenshots ==